wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 possibility that a "bad" line which does not benefit from extra locality is evicted.
 For a set-associative cache, however, an eviction must be made within the set that the missed line will be loaded.
 Given that the number of ways in a typical cache is usually significantly smaller than the total number of lines, it is likely that the decision is sub-optimal.
-In the following discussion, we
+In the following discussion, eviction decisions made by considering all lines in the cache is called "global replacement", while decisions made only within a certain set is called "local replacement".